Guide to VeraCrypt – Safely Encrypt Files

 VeraCrypt's System Encryption Pretest ensures that everything is working properly before encrypting your drive.

-Read the next security note as well and click on OK.
+Read the next security notice as well and click on OK.
 Once finished, confirm that you'd like to restart your computer and Windows will restart.
-Input your password, leaving the PIM field empty, and confirm by pressing Enter.
+Input your password, leave the PIM field empty, and confirm by pressing Enter.

-Should there be a problem when inputting your password, and you be unable to login, press the Escape key on your keyboard.
+Should there be a problem when inputting your password, and you're unable to log in, press the Escape key on your keyboard.

 After this, Windows will start as usual.
-Once loaded, the VeraCrypt assistant will ask if it should perform the test again, or if the pre-boot authentication component should be uninstalled.
+Once loaded, the VeraCrypt assistant will ask if it should perform the test again, or if the pre-boot authentication component can be uninstalled.

-Click on Encrypt and grant VeraCrypt administrator rights again.
+Click on Encrypt and grant VeraCrypt administrator rights once more.
 Although it can take a few minutes, the ensuing encryption process can be interrupted or paused at any time.
 The VeraCrypt assistant will let you know once the process has concluded, after which you'll only have to click on Close.

 You can revert your system partition's encryption at any time.
 To do this, click on System in VeraCrypt's menu and then on Permanently Decrypt System Partition/Drive.